Neuroscience Major

 Honors in Neuroscience

 The only route to honors in the major is writing a thesis based on laboratory research (NEUR 360/NEUR 370) and passing an oral examination.
 To be admitted to the thesis program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100 level.
-The department may petition on a student's behalf if the student's grade point average in the major is between 3.0 and 3.5.
+The department may petition on a student's behalf if the student's grade point average in the major is between 3.3 and 3.5.
 Projects may be supervised by members of the various departments associated with the major.
 Students considering the senior thesis option are advised to consult with the chair of the department during the fall of their junior year.
 See Academic Distinctions.

 Graduate Study in Neuroscience

 Students wishing to attend graduate school in neuroscience are strongly encouraged to talk to their major advisors about additional courses that are recommended, as these vary depending upon the focus of specific graduate programs.
-For programs focused on 1) cell and molecular neuroscience, biochemistry (BIOC 223) is likely among the recommended courses, 2) cognitive neuroscience, research methods in cognitive psychology (PSYC 314R) may be recommended and 3) computational neuroscience, computational and computer science courses (including CS 112, MATH 115, MATH 116) and physics (through PHYS 106 or PHYS 108) may be recommended.
+For programs focused on 1) cell and molecular neuroscience, biochemistry (BIOC 223) is likely among the recommended courses, 2) cognitive neuroscience, research methods in cognitive psychology (PSYC 314R) may be recommended and 3) systems and computational neuroscience, computational and computer science courses (including CS 112, MATH 115, MATH 116) and physics (through PHYS 106 or PHYS 108) may be recommended.
 Your major advisor can help you define courses that are tailored to your specific graduate school interests.